 Don't miss a moment from Paris-Roubaix and Unbound Gravel, to the Giro d’Italia, Tour de France, Vuelta a España, and everything in between when you join Outside+.

 Part of the charm of the Tour de France is its complexity, but that same complexity can be hard for newer fans to navigate.
 We hope this FAQ page can help.
 The 2022 Tour de France starts in Copenhagen on July 1 and concludes in Paris on July 24.
 You can follow the entire race from start to finish on VeloNews, with minute-by-minute news, race reports, results, analysis, and exclusive rider interviews.

-This year’s Tour is 3,470 kilometers (2,156 miles).
+This year’s Tour is 3,328 kilometers (2,068 miles).
 As with every year, the race consists of 21 stages over the course of three weeks.
-There are two rest days where there is no racing this year.
+There are three rest days where there is no racing this year.
 There are two time trials this year, one in Copenhagen on the opening day of racing and the second on the penultimate stage of the race.

 How do you win the Tour de France?

 The rider with the lowest overall time after 21 stages wins.
 There are also stage winners each day, where the first racer across the line wins.